Skip to main content

 Create the app and add the SDK

 Now, we need to create the Preact app.
-The easiest way to do so is by using the Preact CLI.
+The easiest way to do so is by using Preact's initializer through Vite.
 There are other ways of creating your app which require a bit more knowledge and which you can check out here.
-So, using the following command, I can initialize a new Preact project using the simple template.
+So, using the following command, I can initialize a new Vite powered Preact app.

 Next, it’s time to add the corresponding ConfigCat SDK.
 Since Preact is a JavaScript library, I’m using the JavaScript SDK, which I’m adding with the following terminal command: